Open Dataset & Software Track

 - Dataset: URL to repository

 - Software: Virtual machine image and/or URL to repository

 - Online submission: https://submissions.mmsys2018.org/datasets

 - Reproducibility: obtain an ACM reproducibility badge by making datasets and code available

 Sharing data and code to allow others to replicate research results is the ideal way to advance the field and improve multimedia systems.
 To reach this goal, the “Open Dataset & Software Track” at MMSys provides an opportunity for researchers and practitioners to make their work available and citable, as well as to increase the public awareness of their considerable efforts.

 Those who have created a new dataset or open source software package that is relevant to the multimedia community should consider submitting it to this track.
 Together with the dataset or source code, authors are asked to provide a short paper describing its motivation, design, and usage, as well as discussing the way it can be useful to the community.

 - The accepted papers will be included in the conference proceedings, and will be especially visible in the ACM Digital Library by being labeled with the appropriate “ACM Reproducibility Badge”.

-- The accepted contributions will have the opportunity to be hosted on MMSys Github repository (source code) or in the ACM Digital Library (datasets).
+- The accepted contributions will have the opportunity to be hosted in the MMSys GitHub repository (source code) or in the ACM Digital Library or Zenodo (datasets).